Guy Maddin: Cowards Bend the Knee, Brand Upon the Brain!, My Winnipeg (2003–2007)

-Maddin was next approached by the Seattle-based not-for-profit film production company called The Film Company and offered a budget to make any film he wanted, with complete freedom as long as he shot it in Seattle with local actors.
+Maddin was next approached by the Seattle-based not-for-profit film production company The Film Company and offered a budget to make any film he wanted with complete freedom, as long as he shot it in Seattle with local actors.
 Maddin ended up producing Brand Upon the Brain!
-(2006), from a script cowritten by Toles, shooting the film over nine days and editing it over three months with an estimated budget of $40,000.
+(2006) from a script co-written by Toles, shooting the film over nine days and editing it over three months with an estimated budget of $40,000.
 The plot concerns "Guy Maddin" (played by Erik Steffen Maahs as an adult, and Sullivan Brown as a child), whose domineering mother runs a lighthouse orphanage on an island where she and her husband perform scientific experiments upon the children in an effort to extend her youth.
-Brand Upon the Brain! was shot as a silent film, and premiered at the 2006 Toronto International Film Festival, where it was accompanied by a live orchestra, singer, an interlocutor (in the style of Japanese benshi), and Foley artists.
-The film was toured across North America in a similar fashion, with a host of celebrity narrators including Crispin Glover and John Ashbery.
-The film's normal theatrical run featured narration by Isabella Rossellini.
-In 2006, Maddin was presented with two lifetime achievement awards, the Persistence of Vision Award from the San Francisco International Film Festival and the Manitoba Arts Council's Award of Distinction.
-Roger Ebert wrote, of the film and Maddin's work in general, that "For me, Maddin seems to penetrate to the hidden layers beneath the surface of the movies, revealing a surrealistic underworld of fears, fantasies and obsessions."
+Brand Upon the Brain! was shot as a silent film, and premiered at the 2006 Toronto International Film Festival, where it was accompanied by a live orchestra, narrator, and foley artists.
+The film toured across North America in a similar fashion, with celebrity narrators including Crispin Glover and John Ashbery.
+The film's theatrical run featured narration by Isabella Rossellini.

+In 2005, Maddin was presented with the Award of Distinction from the Manitoba Arts Council and in 2006, he received the Persistence of Vision Award from the San Francisco International Film Festival Roger Ebert wrote of his work: "For me, Maddin seems to penetrate to the hidden layers beneath the surface of the movies, revealing a surrealistic underworld of fears, fantasies and obsessions."